agilebits/onepassword-app-extension/README.md

 1Password will take care of all the details of collecting information about the currently displayed page, allow the user to select the desired login, and then fill the web form details within the page.

-If you use a web view to login (i.e. OAuth) and you do not want other activities to show up in the activity sheet and other item categories (Credit Cards and Identities) to show up in the 1Password Extension, you need to pass `YES` for `showOnlyLogins`.
+If you use a web view to login (i.e. OAuth) and you do not want other activities to show up in the share sheet and other item categories (Credit Cards and Identities) to show up in the 1Password Extension, you need to pass `YES` for `showOnlyLogins`.

 ## Projects supporting iOS 7.1 and earlier